sunpy/sunpy/docs/guide/data_types/maps.rst

     >>> my_map.peek()   # doctest: +SKIP

-This will open a matplotlib plot on your screen.
+This will open a Matplotlib plot on your screen.
-In addition, it is possible to grab the matplotlib axes object by using the `~sunpy.map.GenericMap.plot()` command.
+In addition, it is possible to grab the Matplotlib Axes object by using the `~sunpy.map.GenericMap.plot()` command.
 This makes it possible to use the SunPy plot as the foundation for a more complicated figure.
 For more information about this and some examples see :ref:`plotting`.
 Check out the following foundational examples in the Example Gallery for plotting Maps: